tsugiproject/tsugi/README.md

 Other Repositories
 ------------------

-The Tsugi Adminstration Console and Tsugi Modules / Applications depend on two other
+The Tsugi Administration Console and Tsugi Modules / Applications depend on two other
 repositories:

 * [Tsugi PHP Library](https://github.com/tsugiproject/tsugi-php) - This is the code for the